kaethorn/mp3-report/README.md

 mp3-report
 ==========

-Auio file ID3 tag consistency reporter
+Audio file tag consistency reporter

 ## About
 Finds out if there's something wrong with albums in your music collection.